Notes and Disclaimers:

 Estimated 3-Year Savings: $7,841,498

-Summary: ValueOptions, Inc., and its subsidiary, Massachusetts Behavioral Health Partnership, is receiving an award to test care coordination to reduce repeated utilization of detox services among beneficiaries who have 2 or more detox admissions.
-The project uses patient navigators, recovery planning, and other support services.
-Four providers will implement the intervention, serving northeastern Massachusetts, southeastern Massachusetts, greater Boston, and the central portion of the state.
-By linking beneficiaries with appropriate treatment and recovery services, the model will improve their health outcomes, reducing costs by avoiding preventable emergency room visits and hospitalizations.
+ValueOptions, Inc., with its subsidiary, Massachusetts Behavioral Health Partnership, received an award to test care coordination to reduce repeated utilization of detox services among beneficiaries who have 2 or more detox admissions.
+With Brandeis University as a research partner, the project uses patient navigators, recovery planning,and behavioral interventions to support member recovery.
+Four providers will implement the interventions, serving northeastern Massachusetts, southeastern Massachusetts, greater Boston, and the central portion of the state.
+By linking beneficiaries with appropriate treatment and recovery services, the model will improve their health outcomes, reducing costs by avoiding preventable emergency room visits, hospitalizations and detox readmissions.

 Over a three-year period, ValueOptions, Inc.’s program will train an estimated 75 workers and will create an estimated 75 jobs.
-The new workers will include patient navigators and trainers and support staff.
+The new workers will include patient navigators and support staff.

 Project Title: "Community-based health homes for individuals with serious mental illness”